awsdocs/aws-doc-sdk-examples/php/example_code/README.md

 ## Prerequisites

-To run or test these code examples, you'll need:
+To run or test these code examples, you need the following:

 - [PHP](https://www.php.net/)
 - [PHPUnit](https://phpunit.de/), for unit testing